 In June 2011, the Financial Accounting Standards Board (the "FASB") amended its guidance on the presentation of comprehensive income.
 Under the amended guidance, we have the option to present comprehensive income in either one continuous statement or two consecutive financial statements.
 A single statement must present the components of net income and total net income, the components of other comprehensive income and total other comprehensive income, and a total for comprehensive income.
-In a two-statement approach, we must present the components of net income and total net income in the first statement.
-That statement must be immediately followed by a financial statement that presents the components of other comprehensive income, a total for other comprehensive income, and a total for comprehensive income.
-We are also required to present on the face of its financial statements reclassification adjustments for items that are reclassified from other comprehensive income to net income in the statement(s) where the components of net income and the components of other comprehensive income are presented.
-The option under previous guidance that permits the presentation of components of other comprehensive income as part of the statement of changes in stockholders' equity has been eliminated.
+In a two-statement approach, we must present the components of net income and total net income and total other comprehensive income, and a total for comprehensive income.
+In a two-statement approach, we must present the components of net income, and a total for comprehensive income, and a total for comprehensive income.
+We are also required to present on the face of its financial statements reclassification adjustments for items that are reclassified from other comprehensive income as part of the statement of changes in stockholders' equity has been eliminated.
 In December 2011, the FASB further amended its guidance to defer changes related to the presentation of reclassification adjustments indefinitely as a result of concerns raised by stakeholders that the new presentation requirements would be difficult for preparers and add unnecessary complexity to financial statements.
-The amendment (other than the portion regarding the presentation of reclassification adjustments which, as noted above, has been deferred indefinitely) becomes effective during the first quarter of our fiscal year ending March 31, 2013.
-Early adoption is permitted.
-The amendment will impact the presentation of our financial statements but will not impact our consolidated financial position, results of operations or
+The amendment (other than the portion regarding the presentation of reclassification adjustments which, as noted above, has been deferred indefinitely) became effective for the quarter ended June 30, 1012.
+The amendment impacted the presentation of our consolidated financial statements but did not impact our consolidated financial position, results of operations or cash flows.